Jackass (franchise): Jackass: The Game (2007)

 Jackass: The Game was released on September 24, 2007.
 It was developed under a license by Sidhe Interactive in Wellington, New Zealand, for the PlayStation 2, PlayStation Portable and Nintendo DS.
 The game was first shown at the 2006 E3 behind closed doors.
 It is mentioned in the Jackass Number Two commentary: when discussing the stunt where several members get punched in the face by a spring-loaded boxing glove hidden behind a fake valentine on a wall, the commentator says the cast members had just come upstairs from shooting a promo for the video game.
 Knoxville and other members of the Jackass team also provided stunt ideas to the developer based on unused stunts from the show.
 A trailer and the cover art was released in June 2007 on the game's official website.
 All main characters of the show were featured as playable, except for Bam Margera, whose contractual obligations to Neversoft, makers of the Tony Hawk's franchise, prevented him from appearing in any other video game.

 Jackass Human Slingshot (2022)

 Jackass Human Slingshot is a mobile game available on Android and iOS, and was released on January 20, 2022.
-In this game, you play as Johnny Knoxville and get launched from a slingshot to get as much injuries as possible in order to progress.
+In this game, the player controls Johnny Knoxville, who gets launched from a slingshot to get as many injuries as possible in order to progress.
 The game was developed by BBTV Interactive.